5 (6 Reviews)

 Frequently asked questions

-The Spiti Valley Full Circuit is the complete loop — entering via Shimla and Kinnaur and exiting via Kunzum Pass and Manali, or vice versa.
-The half circuit enters and exits from the same side, covering either Kinnaur and Spiti or Spiti and Lahaul but not the full loop.
-The full circuit is always the recommended option for anyone with 10 days available as it is the only way to see both the green Kinnaur valleys and the high-altitude Spiti desert in a single journey.
+The Spiti Valley Full Circuit is the complete loop — entering through Kinnaur via Shimla and exiting through Kunzum Pass into Manali, covering both the green river valleys of Kinnaur and the high-altitude desert of core Spiti Valley in a single unbroken journey.
+The half circuit enters and exits from the same side and covers only one half of the route.
+The Spiti Valley Full Circuit is always the recommended option for anyone with 9 to 10 days available — it is the only way to see the complete picture.

 Ascend gradually — which this route does by design.
 Stay well hydrated throughout the trip.
 Avoid alcohol for the first 3 to 4 days.
 Eat light meals.
 Sleep at a lower altitude than your highest point of the day where possible.
 Carry Diamox if your doctor recommends it.
 Report any symptoms to the Trip Captain immediately — do not self-medicate or ignore symptoms above 3,500 m.